 The Planning Division recommends and implements land use policies, processes land use applications and prepares and processes updates and revisions to the General Plan, Municipal Code, Landscape guidelines and Design guidelines.
-The Planning Division provides staff support to the Planning Commission, Environmental and Historical Preservation Board, and Project Review Staff Committee.
+The Planning Division provides staff support to City Council, the Planning Commission, Environmental and Historical Preservation Board, and Project Review Staff Committee.

 Environmental Review and Documents

 Consideration of the potential environmental effects of proposed or potential physical developments within the City is integral to the City’s decision making process.
 The City’s environmental consideration and review is conducted in accordance with the California Environmental Quality Act (CEQA) Guidelines.

 The purpose of CEQA is to:

 - Disclose to the public the significant environmental effects of a proposed discretionary project, through the preparation of an Initial Study (IS), Negative Declaration (ND), or Environmental Impact Report (EIR).